StreakYC/react-float-anchor/README.md

  supported by [contain-by-screen (version ^1.0)](https://github.com/AgentME/contain-by-screen#readme).
 * `zIndex` is an optional number controlling the z-index CSS property of the float element's container.
+* `floatContainerClassName` is an optional string specifying a CSS class to apply to the float element's container div.

 FloatAnchor has the following static methods: